What is Gingham? A Guide to the Pattern and Fabric

 • Gingham: Gingham is typically associated with warm-weather attire due to its lightweight and breathable nature.
 It is often favored for spring and summer fashion.

-• Flannel: Flannel is a fabric of choice for fall and winter clothing and bedding because of its warmth and insulation.
+• Flannel: Flannel is a fabric of choice for fall outfits and winter clothing and bedding because of its warmth and insulation.

 How to Wear Gingham Pattern with Style